haxsaw/actuator-docs/source/manual/overview.rst

     A logically related grouping of an infra, namespace, config, and execute models is called a **model set**.

-Actuator then provides a number of support tools that can take instances of these models and processes their information, turning it into actions in the cloud.
-So for instance, an orchestrator can take an infra model instance and manage the process of provisioning the infra it describes, and another can marry that instance with a namespace to fully populate a namespace model instance so that the configurator can carry out configuration tasks, and so on.
+Actuator then provides a number of support tools that can take instances of these models and processes their information, turning them into actions in the cloud.
+So for instance, an orchestrator can take an infra model instance and manage the process of provisioning the infra it describes and marry that instance with a namespace to fully populate a namespace model instance so that the configurator can carry out configuration tasks, and so on.